Methods | Field Camp

 Modules

-Our program is divided into thematic modules.
-Each module is composed of related activities and consists of four activity days followed by a synthesis day.
+Our program is divided into thematic modules, with each module consisting of related activities, four activity days, and a synthesis day.
 A report for each activity is due at the end of the synthesis day and consists of goals, methodology, data collected, analysis, and results.

-We use an online hands-on approach where the content (what you would learn in the classroom) is delivered online, and the actual measurements are taken in the field.
-This approach requires that you acquire the pertinent knowledge needed to successfully complete the activity before entering the field.
-Thus, you are expected to go online (ideally the night before) and:
+We use an online, hands-on approach: the content you learned in class is delivered online, and the actual measurements are taken in the field.
+This approach means you acquire the pertinent knowledge to complete the activity before entering the field.
+You are expected to go online, ideally the night before, and:

 (b) Watch the pre-recorded lecture(s)

 In the field, the dedicated Teaching Assistant (a graduate student who has previously attended our camp) for that module briefs you on the activity, shows you how to use the equipment, and provides assistance as needed.
-The instructors rotate among modules but are on-call to assist with any group.
+The instructors rotate among modules but are on call to assist groups.

-Many of the projects in this class require collaboration with peers because certain methods, such as surveying, cannot be completed individually.
-Additionally, it is often beneficial to team up with others while learning a new technique.
+Many of the projects in this class require collaboration with peers because certain methods cannot be completed individually or because teaming up with others is beneficial for learning a new technique.

 The thematic modules consist of: